 If you are offered diversion from the Crown, there is usually a direct accountability program that is officially offered by the court.
 There will be a diversion worker who explains the program and options available and coordinates the out-of-court work you will do.
-Oftentimes, there is a diversion worker present in court with whom you can have this conversation, should you choose to do so.

 Depending on what you are required to do, your case will be “adjourned” for completion.
 An adjournment is a postponement of your case to allow you complete the diversion work you have been offered.
 Once you complete diversion and provide proof to the Crown before your next court date, your charges will be withdrawn.
 This means that there will be no criminal record and the Crown will not be able to prosecute you for the same charge again.
 It is the finale of your court case.

 Accepting and entering into a diversion program is a voluntary decision.
 A decision should be made after speaking with an experienced lawyer.